Code-Institute-Submissions/StevenWeir038-Snakes-and-Ladders/TESTING.md

 ![testing-board-display-on-win](docs/readme/testing-board-display-on-win.png "testing-board-display-on-win")

-After a few false starts and further research, I found the best way to pinpoint a list items index based upon its value.
-Use `enumerate`.
+After a few false starts and further research, I found the best way to pinpoint a list item's index based upon its value was to use `enumerate`.

 When looping through a list to check for matching values, the counter value in enumerate can be inserted into a variable which holds the index if the value we are searching.
 In this case.
 Do something to a list item if `str_pos` == `board_xy`.

 ![testing-board-display-on-move](docs/readme/testing-board-display-on-move.png "testing-board-display-on-move")

-The code can be refactored to the following list comprehension to achieve the same result.
+The code can be condensed to the following list comprehension to achieve the same result.

 ``` python
 board_xy = [" 📌" for x, row in enumerate(board) for y, col in enumerate(row) if col == str_pos]
 ```

+I haven't quite solved this refactor yet.

 **Revisiting the Board class**

 I struggled with understanding classes early on in the project so researched them whilst I developing the application with a more familiar procedural methodology due to percieved time constraints.
-Before submission, some time did remain to refacto the code following an OOP paradigm.
+Before submission, some time did remain to refactor the code more inline with an OOP paradigm.

-terminal board formating, a position updating functions developed on their own were moved into the Board class to become its methods.
+Standalone terminal board formatting and position updating functions were moved into the Board class to become its methods.

 A new instance of `Board` was create for each new player turn.

 The `turn_board` method searched and replaced the item in the instantiated `Board` list whose value matched the passed argument.

 The printboard method formatted the instantiated `Board` for a neat terminal display.
-Reading the list directly would be cumbersome.
+Displaying the raw list directly would appear cumbersome.

 ``` python
 b = Board()